jpverkamp/blog/content/programming/2023/2023-redis-in-rust/04-official-client-get-and-set.md

 ## Testing the client

 Okay, first things first.
-I mentioned {{<crosslink text="last time" title="Redis in Rust: A REPL Client [Part 3]">}} that I wanted to see how my server reacted to the official client, so let's do that:
+I mentioned [[Redis in Rust: A REPL Client [Part 3]|last time]]() that I wanted to see how my server reacted to the official client, so let's do that:

 ```bash
 $ RUST_LOG=debug cargo run --bin server